marijnh/Eloquent-JavaScript/12_language.md

 {{index "summing example", "Egg language"}}

 This is the program we've seen several times before that computes the sum of the numbers 1 to 10, expressed in Egg.
-It is clearly uglier than the equivalent JavaScript program—but not bad for a language implemented in less than 150 ((lines of code)).
+It is clearly uglier than the equivalent JavaScript program—but not bad for a language implemented in fewer than 150 ((lines of code)).

 {{id egg_fun}}